-Yes, the autumn colors are absolutely gorgeous from the ground looking up, but how about the view from above?
+Yes, the autumn colors in New Hampshire are absolutely gorgeous from the ground looking up, but how about the view from above?
 For those looking for a nice adrenaline rush to go along with their fall foliage views, there are activities like hot air ballooning or ziplining.

-If you’re looking for something that puts you high enough to see the tops of the trees without the heart racing heights and speeds, check out a scenic chairlift ride at Cranmore Mountain Resort, one of the best ski resorts in NH.
+If you’re looking for something that puts you high enough to see the tops of the trees without the heart racing heights and speeds, check out a scenic chairlift ride at Cranmore Mountain Resort.
 They also have a mountain coaster, which is another fabulously fun way to zip through the fantastic fall colors!

 There are so many amazing hikes across New Hampshire, it’d be more difficult to find a hike that doesn’t offer a shot at seeing some gorgeous fall color than it would be to find one!
 There are plenty of hikes that will offer phenomenal views, and Artist’s Bluff and Bald Mountain in Franconia Notch do the trick very nicely.

-This 1.5-mile loop trail is a relatively easy climb to a stunningly scenic payoff of the densely forested Franconia Notch valley, Echo Lake, and the mountain ranges that surround it, and this view of the vivid fall colors surrounding beautiful Echo Lake is very well-photographed as peak colors approach, so be ready to take some great fall foliage pics of your own!
+This 1.5-mile loop trail is a relatively easy climb to a stunningly scenic payoff of the densely forested Franconia Notch valley, Echo Lake, and the surrounding mountains.
+This view of the vivid fall foliage surrounding beautiful Echo Lake is a popular photography spot for fall colors in New Hampshire, so have your camera ready.

 Cozy it Up in a Cute Cabin

 New Hampshire is full of cozy little (and not so little!) vacation rentals that provide a perfect base camp for all your fun fall adventures.
-There are many absolutely dreamy cabins to choose from, like this awesome two-story treehouse just right up the road from Mount Sunapee’s Annual Fall Foliage Pig Roast & BBQ.
+There are many absolutely dreamy cabins to choose from, like this awesome two-story treehouse.

 Hitch a Ride on the Train